Déraciné

-Déraciné is a 2018 first-person adventure game developed by FromSoftware and published by Sony Interactive Entertainment for the PlayStation 4.
+is a 2018 adventure game developed by FromSoftware and published by Sony Interactive Entertainment for the PlayStation 4.
 The player takes the role of a fairy in an isolated boarding school who attempts to solve a mystery in virtual reality via the PlayStation VR headset.
+The game's development was led by Hidetaka Miyazaki, better known for creating the Dark Souls series.
 Déraciné was met with mixed reception.
+The game's title is French for "uprooted".

 Plot

 The Faerie wakes up in an orphanage and learns from a mysterious voice that they must acquire a red ring on their hand that stores life energy, and a blue ring on their left that manipulates time.
 The Faerie then meets a girl named Yuliya, who requests that the Faerie convince the orphanage's other children that the Faerie exists.
 The Faerie manipulates artifacts and objects to convince the other children.
 Once the inhabitants of the orphanage are convinced, the Headmaster makes a request of the Faerie.
 Holding out a golden wand, he asks the Faerie to use his remaining time to prevent the incident that wounded Rozsa's leg.
 The Faerie does so, fixing Rozsa's leg in the present.
 Happy to have a friendly Faerie at their boarding school, the children begin working on various ways to honor the being.
 This culminates in a concert in which the Faerie brings Nils' pet mouse back from the dead in order to repair the music box in the music hall.

 Afterward, the Faerie learns that it has actually been talking to a ghost of Yuliya, and the other children, now inspired by the Faerie's ability to bring back the dead, have made a plan to bring back Yuliya.
 Yuliya's ghost informs the Faerie that the children have wandered into the forest in search of something large enough to revive Yuliya, and pleads for the Faerie to save them.
 The Faerie follows the children's trail and discovers that it is too late to prevent an evil faerie from sucking their life energy.
 Lorinc survives and decides to sacrifice himself so the Faerie can go back and prevent their doomed excursion.
 The Faerie travels in time, attempting to dissuade the children from entering the forest, but finds them unconvinced.
 The Faerie travels further back to revive Yuliya, discovering the body of another caretaker, Margareta, who committed suicide after her daughter Alexis died.
 Taking the red ring from Margareta's corpse, the Faerie places it on Yuliya's.
 This quickly goes poorly as she transforms into an evil faerie herself, stealing the life force of the children and Headmaster.
 A remorseful Yuliya allows the Faerie to use the life force she has accumulated for the Faerie to travel to the night of Yuliya's death.